 Tax Season Office Protocols

-- A properly worn mask is required at all times in our office
+- A properly worn mask is required for anyone non-vaccinated .

 - All drop offs can be left at the front counter.